navagharkiran/CODSOFT/README.md

 2.Subtraction
 3.Multiplication
 4.Division
-5.Exit
+5.Modulus
+6.Logarithm
+7.Square
+8.Cube
+9.power
+10.Sin
+11.cos
+12.tan
+13.square root
+14. clear
+15. Exit
 This program allows the user to enter a choice and then prompts for two numbers to perform calculations.
 It continues running until the 'Exit' option is chosen.
-Additionally, the program includes error handling for non-numeric inputs.
+Additionally,